Case-IEEE/lab-1-getting-started-lab-tas/ComponentTwo/README.md

 This time, we need to initialize a pin as an input.
 We still use `pinMode` but this time, we use: `pinMode(5, INPUT);` to set pin 5 as an input.

 In order read value from the pin, we use `digitalRead()` which returns the value of the pin.
-In our example, `buttonState = digitalRead(pushButtonPinNumber);` collects this vale.
+In our example, `buttonState = digitalRead(pushButtonPinNumber);` collects this value.

 For a more complicated version of the Button lab, there is an attached *Debounce* sketch, which includes code to debounce the input.
 This lab uses button pushes to toggle the LED from __on__ to __off__ and vice-versa.